 Brookhaven also contributes to the commissioning and future upgrade of the LHC itself in two areas: accelerator physics and superconducting magnets.
 This work is carried out as part of the U.S. LHC Accelerator Research Program (LARP) in collaboration with Fermilab, Lawrence Berkeley National Lab, and the Stanford Linear Accelerator Center.
-The ultimate goal of the upgrade program is to increase the rate and efficiency of particle collisions, a measure known as luminosity.
+The ultimate goal of the upgrade program is to increase the rate of particle collisions, a measure known as luminosity.

 Upgrades to luminosity will take place in two phases starting in 2020 and 2025, respectively.
 The higher energy and luminosity will open a larger window for the discovery of new physics with ATLAS and also enable more precision measurements of the Higgs boson, including how it couples with other elementary particles to impart mass.